 Carole Fabrics introduce two new fabric assortments each year.
 These collections, selected from sources around the world, feature the latest styles and color trends.
 Many fabrics are exclusive to Carole Fabrics.
 This effort on the part of their merchandising team ensures that Carole is always on the leading edge in both fashion and color.

 A natural filament fiber produced by the silkworm in the construction of its cocoon.
 Most silk is collected from cultivated worms; Tussah silk, or wild silk, is a thicker, shorter fiber produced by worms in their natural habitat.
-All silk comes from Asia, primarily China.

 A fabric made from linen fibers obtained from inside the woody stem of the flax plant.
 Linen fibers are much stronger and more lustrous than cotton.
 Linen fabrics are very cool and absorbent, but wrinkle very easily, unless blended with manufactured fibers.
 Linen is one of the oldest textile fibers.

 Brocade was originally an elegant, heavy silk fabric with a floral or figured pattern woven with gold or silver thread, produced in China and Japan.
 Currently, any of the major textile fibers may be used in a wide range of quality and price.
 Brocades are typically ornate, jacquard-woven fabrics.
 The pattern is usually emphasized by contrasting surfaces and colors, and appears on the face of the fabric, which is distinguished easily from the back.
 Uses include apparel, draperies, upholstery, and other decorative purposes.